hero media

 The Acreage sleeps six guests in a country cottage.

 The new, large powered sites accommodate caravans, motorhomes, RVs, tents or swags, with 21ft double-bunk family vans offering air conditioning, kitchenettes (cutlery, crockery, pots, pans), outdoor chairs, private bathroom, a TV and fresh linen.
-Guests staying in the powered sites will also have access to laundry facilities, the communal fire pit and seven new heated mineral plunge pools to unwind and admire the hinterland views from.
+Guests staying in the powered sites will also have access to laundry facilities, the communal fire pit and seven new heated mineral plunge pools to unwind and take in rolling hill views.

 The bathrooms at Sixty6 Acres